CluedIn-io/CluedIn.Documentation/docs/010-getting-started/030-data-streaming.md

     1. Select the value of the entity type.

-        {: .note }
+        {:.important}
         The fields for configuring a filter appear one by one.
 After you complete the previous field, the next field appears.

         ![create-stream-2.png](../../assets/images/getting-started/data-streaming/create-stream-2.png)